ThemeSurgeon/launchkey-php/README.md

 A ```\LaunchKey\SDK\Domain\AuthRequest``` object will be returned to identify the authorization request created for this authentication request.
-The auth request ID is this object will be used to identify this in the LaunchKey Engine form this point forward.
+The auth request ID in this object will be used to identify this in the LaunchKey Engine form this point forward.

 ## Determine if an authentication request is still authorized